Skip to content

 Signatures: routes or routes( options, myHandle ) (CMFP)

-Similar to plugin.policies this optional property or method is used to fetch plugin's routing declarations for (terminal) routes during routing stage of bootstrap.
+Similar to plugin.policies this optional property or method is used to fetch plugin's routing declarations for (terminal) controller routes during routing stage of bootstrap.
 See its configuration counterpart for information on supported syntax.

 Promise supported